MohammedSameh/ticket-system-backend/README.md

 ## Help
 To learn more about the template go to the [project website](https://github.com/jasontaylordev/CleanArchitecture).
 Here you can find additional guidance, request new features, report a bug, and discuss the template with other users.

-🚀 Setup & Running the Project
+## 🚀 Steps to Setup & Running the Project

 1️⃣ Configure the Database Connection
 Open appsettings.json (or appsettings.Development.json).